Izamaragomes/Izamaragomes/README.md

 ### Olá pessoa, me chamo Izamara Gomes!
-Seja bem-vindes 👋
+Seje bem-vindes 👋

 <!--
 **Izamaragomes/Izamaragomes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.